porsche-design-system/porsche-design-system/packages/components/src/components/action/tag-dismissible/tag-dismissible.examples.md

 ### <A11yIcon></A11yIcon> Accessibility hints

-Ensure that when a `p-tag-dismissible` is removed, the focus is set to the previous or following element and not lost.
+Ensure that when a `p-tag-dismissible` is removed, the focus is set to the previous or next `p-tag-dismissible` or to another focusable element.
+This prevents loosing the focus order.

 <script lang="ts">
 import Vue from 'vue';